 IS THIS THE BIKE TO PUT HONDA BACK ON TOP?

 After months of speculation and anticipation, an all-new Honda CBR1000RR has been unveiled ahead of the EICMA Milan Motorcycle Show.
-Is this the bike that will put the Japanese marque back onto the top step of the TT podium?

 In their 60 years of competition at the Isle of Man TT Races, Honda stand unmatched as the most successful manufacturer in history amassing over 250 TT race victories.
 However, while the CBR600RR holds the lap record in the Supersport class and remains a competitive package for the likes of Michael Dunlop, Conor Cummins and Davey Todd, the 1000cc Honda Fireblade superbike has not taken victory at the Isle of Man since John McGuinness last stood on the top step of the podium in the 2015 Senior TT Race.